 And again meditation can seem impossible for those who have never done it before, but I assure you it much easier than you think and the benefits far outweigh any fear you may have around it.

 Zen Meditation is effortless.
 You just turn all the external stimuli off and bring your awareness to this moments.
 Thoughts come and they go.
 Let them be.
 And you just be.

 If you prefer having a little guidance check out my guided meditation.
 It’s a simple ten minute meditation and I guide you through it every step of the way.
-You can download it the Beginner’s Guided Meditation for free here.
+You can download it the Bliss Guided Meditation here.